-Unlimited Print Size: Fluorinar-C™ PVDF 3D filament prints flat objects
+Unlimited Print Size: Fluorinar-C™ Kynar® PVDF filament prints flat objects

 Nile Polymers is excited to announce our new Fluorinar-C™ filament made from Arkema’s Kynar Flex® PVDF copolymer.
-Currently available in 2.85 mm diameter, our 3D printing filament is ideal for printing large parts that remain perfectly flat during the printing process and after cooling.
-Outstanding properties of our Fluorinar-C™ Kynar® filament include:
+Available in both 1.75 and 2.85 mm diameters, our 3D printing filament is ideal for printing large parts that remain perfectly flat during the printing process and zero warping after cooling.
+Outstanding properties of our Fluorinar-C™ Kynar® PVDF filament include:

 Synergy: Stronger together than apart